jvanev/jconfig/README.md

 ```

 > **Note:** If a configuration property is not found in the properties file and no explicit defaultValue
-> is set within its `@ConfigProperty` annotation, JConfig will attempt to convert an empty string ("")
+> is set within its `@ConfigProperty` annotation, JXConfig will attempt to convert an empty string ("")
 > for that property.
 If the conversion mechanism can successfully produce a valid value from an empty string
 > (e.g., an empty list for a `List<T>` type, or an empty map for a `Map<K, V>` type), then you are not required
 > to provide an explicit `defaultValue`.
 However, if an empty string cannot be converted to the required type